mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 **Components:**
 - **Automated Transcription:** The audio recording is sent to Groq's Whisper-Large-V3 transcription service to produce a high-quality, punctuated transcript with speaker labels.
 Groq's optimized Whisper model achieves near-human accuracy on interview speech and even inserts correct punctuation and paragraph breaks with superior performance.
+- **Persona-Driven Interviews:** The system features 9 different interviewer personas with unique personalities, expertise areas, and voice assignments.
+Each persona provides a distinct interview experience tailored to specific job domains and candidate types.
 - **Scoring Metrics:** Each answer is scored on multiple dimensions: Correctness (semantic similarity to model answers or expert key points), Completeness (did the answer cover major points of the question?), Fluency (speech rate, word-per-minute, use of filler words like "um/uh"), and Depth (variety of concepts, examples, or follow-up discussion).
 These metrics use a mix of AI analysis (embedding similarity, named-entity matching) and audio analysis (pause detection, filler counting).
 - **Percentile Ranking:** Candidate performance is contextualized by comparing metrics against the database of all past interviewees (anonymized).
 For example, if a candidate's fluency score is higher than 85% of others, the report shows a 85th percentile ranking.
 This motivates improvement by giving users a benchmark of how they stack up.
 - **AI-Generated Feedback:** Blackbox AI's `blackboxai/openai/o4-mini` model crafts a natural-language summary of strengths and weaknesses.
 It might highlight, for instance, "Your answer on X was well-structured and covered key points (90% fluency, top 20%).
 However, you could improve on providing examples for your claims," etc. This narrative feedback turns raw scores into actionable advice.